rkierbel/42_libft/README.md

 - patience++
 - algorithmics++

 Peer-to-peer evaluation, on which is based the cursus at 42, has proven to be already much more helpful than traditional Belgian university solo learning style (you need to be evaluated by three students to validate one project.
-You start your cursus with 5 evalaution points.
+You start your cursus with 5 evaluation points.
 You spend a point to be evaluated once, you win one point when you conduct an evaluation yourself).

 Failure is (the main) part of the learning process.